 In prior financial years, the Group had recognised contingent consideration in respect of the acquisitions of certain businesses.
-The carrying value of contingent consideration payable as at 31 March 2017 amounted to S\$23.4 million.
-For the financial year ended 31 March 2017, the Group recognised a net write-back of the fair value of contingent consideration payable of S\$25.9 million.
+The carrying value of contingent consideration payable as at 31 March 2017 amounted to \$\$23.4 million.
+For the financial year ended 31 March 2017, the Group recognised a net write-back of the fair value of contingent consideration payable of \$\$25.9 million.

 The assessment of contingent consideration in respect of business acquisitions require significant management judgment in determining the future results of the acquired businesses which has a direct impact on the need for, and magnitude of, contingent consideration at year-end.

+We agreed the expected future results of the acquired companies, used in the calculation of the contingent consideration, to internal forecasts and strategic plans.

 We compared the current year actual results with the prior year forecasts included in the calculations of contingent consideration to consider whether the forecasts made in the prior year, with hindsight, had been reasonable.